UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/10doc.md

 [[http://docs.donkeycar.com]{.underline}](http://docs.donkeycar.com)

-Make sure that the OpenCV you want to use supporting CUDA is already available as a system
+Make sure that the OpenCV you want to use supporting CUDA is already available as a systemwide package.

-wide package.

 Remember that when you are compiling and building software from source, it may take a few hours \...